 Zillow estimates that homeowners can expect to pay approximately $35 each month for every $100,000 of your home's value.

-How Clearsurance rates and ranks the best homeowners insurance companies in Michigan
+How does Clearsurance rate and rank the best homeowners insurance companies in Michigan?

 Consistent with its mission towards greater transparency, Clearsurance does not keep its rating and ranking formulas in a black box.
 Our algorithm analyzes a range of inputs from our independent community of insurance customers, including: